 3 Things to Keep in Mind When Applying for Travel Credit Cards

 - Know Chase’s Rules – Chase is the bank behind a lot of the best travel credit cards and they have STRICT rules.
 If any Chase cards are part of your plan, you’re going to want to plan around these rules.
 They include: No approvals for a card if you have opened 5 or more credit cards in the last 24 months (Doctor of Credit has a good post about the 5/24 rule), no applying for more than 1 card every 30 days or you will likely be declined (you can TRY to apply for two in one day, which has worked for some, but I have not tried it), and you could be limited to a set number of cards (they have limited me to 3).
+Bottom line: Apply for Chase cards FIRST so you can avoid the 5/24 cap on approvals.

 - Start Slow – Don’t apply for 5 cards in 30 days!!
 Figure out which cards you want the most in order to reach your travel goals, the best order to apply for them and spread them out by at least 30 days.
-You’ll need time to meet the minimum spend on each and pay each off.
+You’ll need time to meet the minimum spend on each responsibly and pay them off.
 Don’t get in over your head!

 Go to Travel Gal’s Travel Credit Card Plan